-When I say that many concepts capture every object, I mean that many concepts overlap each other, and the object is a singular "intersection" of this multiple capture.
-This implies that the entirety of the object’s boundaries are determined by a single "concentrated" property, which is a concept that constitutes an intersection of other general properties (while those, in their turn, are also concepts).
+When I say that many concepts capture every object, I mean that many concepts overlap each other, and the object is a singular ‟intersection” of this multiple capture.
+This implies that the entirety of the object’s boundaries are determined by a single ‟concentrated” property, which is a concept that constitutes an intersection of other general properties (while those, in turn, are also concepts).

-Some concepts are inverse to one another: An inverse concept denotes the relation existing between two objects when they "change places" with regard to it.
-Thus, for example, the concept of part is the inverse of the concept of whole, for if the hand is a part of the body the body is the whole of the hand.
+Some concepts are inverse to one another: an inverse concept denotes the relation existing between two objects when they ‟change places” with regard to it.
+Thus, for example, the concept of part is the inverse of the concept of whole, for if the hand is a part of the body, the body is the whole of the hand.
 But inverse concepts are not necessarily opposites: parent is an inverse concept of child, because if John is the parent of Mary, Mary is the child of John.
 What is clear is that inverse concepts are inferred from one another.

 Objects of all types might be unified or partitioned.
-Restrictions might be imposed on both partition and unification, but every such restriction will be a result of a decision, i.e., a determination on the normative level.
-From a metaphysical point of view, we can take any two (or more) objects and see them as one, or any one object, and partition it however we wish.
-In fact, all those unifications and partitions already exist, and the question is only whether we treat them as such or not.
+Restrictions might be imposed on both partition and unification, but every such restriction will be the result of a decision, i.e. a determination on the normative level.
+From a metaphysical point of view, we can take any two (or more) objects and see them as one, or take any one object and partition it however we wish.
+In fact, all of those unifications and partitions already exist, and the question is only whether we treat them as such or not.
 This, of course, depends on our decision.
 All of this is said not only about individua, but also about concepts.

-The concept of decision will be discussed in detail below, but it should be said now that a decision is a choice of the subject – whether conscious or unconscious, voluntary or involuntary – to treat an object in a certain way that is not logically necessitated, i.e., that we could imagine ourselves treating it otherwise without being considered as logically mistaken.
+The concept of decision will be discussed in detail below, but it should be said now that a decision is a choice of the subject – whether conscious or unconscious, voluntary or involuntary – to treat an object in a certain way that is not logically necessitated, i.e. we could imagine ourselves treating it otherwise without being considered as logically mistaken.
 Thus, when our sight differentiates certain hues and ignores subtler ones, we make a decision, and when we start following an object after we have tagged it in this manner and not another, we make a decision.
-The term "decision" as used in this book overlaps to a great extent the currently accepted term "normative determination."
+The term ‟decision” as used in this book overlaps to a great extent the currently accepted term ‟normative determination.”